Susanne Aalto

-Early life and education
+Early life

 Aalto was born on 28 November 1964 in Eskilstuna, Sweden.
-In 1994, she became Sweden's first female doctor of radio astronomy with a dissertation on radiation from molecules as a way to study galaxies that form many stars simultaneously (starburst galaxies).
+In 1994, aged 29, she became Sweden's first female doctor of radio astronomy with a dissertation on radiation from molecules as a way to study galaxies that form many stars simultaneously (starburst galaxies).

+Susanne E. Aalto (born 28 November 1964) is a Swedish professor of radio astronomy geodesy at the Onsala Space Observatory in the department of Space, Earth and Environment at Chalmers University of Technology.
+She has been a professor of radio astronomy since 2013.
+Her research focuses on star formation, supermassive black holes and cold jets in galaxies.
+Between 1994 and 1999, she completed her post doctoral studies at the Steward Observatory, University of Arizona and at Caltech in the United States.